 Q) Are greyhounds good with kids?

 A) Greyhounds are docile and tolerant creatures; they are also "couch potatoes" - perfectly content to lie by your side for hours while you read or watch TV.
 Therefore, greyhounds are the best pets for quiet, gentle children who do not wish to engage in boisterous play.
 While greyhounds are successfully placed in homes with small children every day, any young child should always be supervised in the presence of any dog.
 Even a docile greyhound will snap at a child who hits, pinches, pokes or otherwise torments it.
-We do not place greyhounds with families who have children under the age of 4.

 Q) How much do they eat?